 CP note: We are proud to introduce a blog from one of our own London interns, Vona!
-In her guide, Vona covers her personal London experience, the best places to invest your time, and resources and the prime locations for some great bargain shopping.
+In her guide, Vona covers her personal London internship experience, the best places to invest your time, and resources and the prime locations for some great bargain shopping.
 Check out the 4-minute guide to London now!

 The 4-minute Guide to Your London Internship